onrocket/launch/README.md

 `03_install_webservice` will not be run.

-This way, commands to 'enforce' the installation of packages for instance will only be executed if the `_test`' command of a given command sequence returns a non zero value.
+This way, commands to 'enforce' the installation of packages for instance will only be executed if the `_test` command of a given command sequence returns a non zero value.